indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 ## Package by feature

-*If we stop doing package by layer, how should we structure our code?
+*If we stop doing package by layer, how should we structure our code?*
-Should we stop doing layers completely?*

-Taking into account that we lose the benefits of encapsulation when we create packages per layer, There's no need to get rid of layers.
+Taking into account that we lose the benefits of encapsulation when we create packages per layer, let's try to fix that first.
+Our goal should be to create more cohesive packages.

+Types that are used together, are in the same package - high cohesion

 // DDD - aggregate root -> package
 // Simon Brown - package by component -> poor persons Java 9 module system